Frida Giannini: Film work

 In 2013 Giannini designed costumes for Olivia Wilde and Chris Hemsworth in the film Rush.

-Philanthrophy
+Philanthropy

 Giannini has for years supported UNICEF, receiving in 2011 the UNICEF Women of Compassion award.
-In 2013, together with Beyoncé Knowles and Salma Hayek, she and Gucci launched Chime for Change, created with the goal of supporting women’s and girls’ education, health services and justice.
+In 2013, together with Beyoncé Knowles and Salma Hayek, she and Gucci launched Chime for Change, created with the goal of supporting women's and girls' education, health services and justice.

 Giannini has been a member of the board of Save the Children since 2017, for which she has made field trips to Jordan and Syria.
 For a humanitarian project in partnership with retailer OVS in 2018, she created a Christmas capsule collection of sweaters benefiting Save the Children.

 Personal life

 Giannini married Patrizio Di Marco on 5 June 2015; their daughter Greta was born in 2012.
 The couple separated in 2019.

 Giannini collects vinyl records, with her collection currently at 8,000.

 Media

 The life and work of Giannini was the subject of 2013 film The Director - An Evolution in Three Acts, directed by Christina Voros and starring James Franco.